jasmin-software/dotnet_agui_workshop/project1/Client_Tutorial_3/README.md

 > [!TIP]
 > `FunctionApprovalRequestContent` and `ApprovalRequiredAIFunction` are for evaluation purposes only.
+>
-> Create a .editorconfig file with the following content to suppress the syntax error so that you can proceed.
+> To proceed, create an `.editorconfig` file with the following content.
-> In the folder where Program.cs is, create a .editorconfig file with this content:
 > ```
 > [*.cs]
->
 > # MEAI001: Type is for evaluation purposes only and is subject to change or removal in future updates.
 Suppress this diagnostic to proceed.
 > dotnet_diagnostic.MEAI001.severity = none
 > ```